Elena-Kozhevnikova/Diploma_BI_25_Bayes/README.md

 ### We used [*bnlearn*](https://www.bnlearn.com/) R package for Bayesian network learning and inference

 ### Contents
-This repo contains all R code used to generate data and the results as markdown files:
+This repo contains all *R code* used to generate data and the results as markdown files:
 1. ```1_Data_PReparation.md``` described how individual's data were downloaded and mreged into one gene expression file.
 2. ```2_DGE_WGCNA.md ``` describes differential gene expression and WGCNA analysis
 3. ```3_BN_construction.md``` shows basic network that only contains genes
 4. ```4_Calprotectin_Disease_Prediction.md``` demonstrates how calprotectin and disease state fit into the network and how well our BN predicts these parameters
 5. ```5_Metabolites.md``` shows the impact of fecal metaolites on the BN network

+*Data files* used in this project include:
+1.